The learning environment for our 3 and 4 year olds

 We have highly committed, experienced and friendly staff who care about all of our children, always going that extra mile.
 We firmly believe that education is not just school based and that learning happens all the time, everywhere!
-We aim work closely with parents and carers to build on their skills and promote lifelong learning both at school and at home.
-We believe that children learn best when home and school work together so we aim to share this learning journey with you.
+We aim to work closely with parents and carers to build on their skills and promote lifelong learning both at school and at home.
+We believe that children learn best when parents and teachers work together so we aim to share this learning journey with you.

 The Areas of Learning and Development

 There are seven areas of learning and development that must shape practice in the Early Years’ setting.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning and for building their capacity to learn, form relationships and thrive.